Communication and Citizen Participation Techniques

 - Spokane Valley Community Preference Survey, 2004 - Although it is not current, this is a good example of a survey that gathered representative community input on a variety of future growth and development-related issues.

-- Vancouver Strategic Assessment Survey (), 2007 - Surveys livability factors, satisfaction with government services, challenges and funding
+- Vancouver 2012 Direction Finder Survey () - Surveys satisfaction with government services, livability factors, and community priorities.

 Online Citizen Surveys